thibthib/mastic/packages/mastic-fetcher/README.md

 <link rel="preload" href="/assets/app.js" as="script">
 ```

-This will preload the scripts you specify without executing them, so when `mastic-fill` will want to execute them they will already be in loaded in cache.
+This will preload the scripts you specify without executing them, so when `mastic-fetcher` will want to execute them they will already be in loaded in cache.